padillaco/action-deploy-to-remote-repository/README.md

 excluding files from the deployment that would have previously been ignored by version control (such as built assets and Composer dependencies).
 The `.deployignore` syntax is the same as a normal `.gitignore` file.

-### Pantheon Mode

-Passing `pantheon: 'true'` to the action will enable "Pantheon" mode.
-This will allow the action to copy the `.pantheon/pantheon.yml` file (if it exists) to the root of the repository as `pantheon.yml`.
-This is useful for projects that are rooted at `wp-content` but still want to version control their Pantheon configuration.

 ## Inputs